hx2A/py5website/reference/sketch_specular.rst

 Description
 ===========

 Sets the specular color of the materials used for shapes drawn to the screen, which sets the color of highlights.
 Specular refers to light which bounces off a surface in a preferred direction (rather than bouncing in all directions like a diffuse light).
-Used in combination with ``emissive()``, ``ambient()``, and ``shininess()`` in setting the material properties of shapes.
+Used in combination with :doc:`emissive`, :doc:`ambient`, and :doc:`shininess` in setting the material properties of shapes.

 Underlying Java method: `specular <https://processing.org/reference/specular_.html>`_